dashpay/docs/introduction/information.rst

   `Wikipedia article
   <https://en.wikipedia.org/wiki/Dash_(cryptocurrency)>`_

+DashDrive
+  Dash network data storage backend service used by masternodes for off-chain data relating to Evolution.
+DashDrive implements `IPFS
+  <https://ipfs.io>`_, a type of distributed file storage system.

 Dash Client
   Dash clients are software programs used to interface with the Dash network.
 They store the private keys needed to conduct Dash